COSC3020/isomorphism-nodes-connectivity-ross223/README.md

 Therefore, if a graph is completely connected with the same number of nodes, it has to be isomorphic by contradiction.

+## Sources

+Once again Assel Aljazwe was helpful with proof by contradition structure